StrangeBeeCorp/docs/docs/thehive/setup/installation/migration.md

 !!!
 Warning
     In TheHive, users are identified by their email addresses.
 Thus, a domain will be appended to usernames in order to migrate users from TheHive 3.

     TheHive v5.x comes with a default domain named `thehive.local`.
-Starting the migration without explicitely specifying a domain name will result in migrating all users with a username formatted like  `user@thehive.local`.
+Starting the migration without explicitly specifying a domain name will result in migrating all users with a username formatted like  `user@thehive.local`.

     Change the default domain name used to import existing users in the configuration file of TheHive (`/etc/thehive/application.conf`) ;  add or update the setting named  `auth.defaultUserDomain`: